hen6003/golaunch/README.md

 so with instantmenu from instantos:
   `golaunch | instantmenu -i -f -q "search apps" -l 10 -c -w -1 -h -1 -bw 4 | golaunch`

+you can choose what terminal launches terminal apps with an arg:
+  `golaunch | fzf | golaunch st`

 ![Example](golaunch.png)